Safei-Ashraf/FEND-Travel-App/README.md

 ### Meaning Cloud API
 You could visit it by [clicking the link] (https://www.meaningcloud.com/developer/sentiment-analysis/console/2.1)

+In order to use the API yourself, you would need to sign up and obtain a KEY.

 ##  How To Run This Project:

   1. Clone Project or Download Files